zhouyuheng2003/DSD2024-rock-house/README.md

 ## News
+2024.3.12: We have a group meeting tonight.
+We have discussed the team roles and requirement analysis.
+We have updated the team role table.
+We can move on further.

 2024.3.6: Cheers!
 We have six members all in place.
 We get our team name "Rock House" which is the home of Patrick Star in the cartoon "SpongeBob".

 2024.3.5: We are hiring self-motivated partners from UTAD!